rodrigodebenito/icp-design-and-code/README.md

 Project architecture, scalability, exportability and maintenance.

 **Week 6 (May 17)**
-Midterm Presentations.
+Midterm presentations.

 **Week 7 (May 24)**
+On the server side.

+**Week 8 (May 31)**
 “No Project Is an Island.”
 APIs, SEO, blogging and social media strategies.

-**Week 8 (May 31)**
+**Week 9 (June 7)**
 Revision.
 Redesign.
 Refactoring.

-**Week 9 (June 7)**
+**Week 10 (June 14)**
 Finals.

-**Week 10 (June 14)**
-Postmortems.
-Next steps.

 # Resources